🎉 Have a "Plush-fect" Father’s Day!

 Maybe Gifts Were Never About Objects

 At their core, gifts have never really been about objects.
-They are expressions of emotional connection. |

 The rise of the pet humanization economy ultimately reflects something much larger than shopping trends.
+It reflects how deeply pets have entered human emotional life.

 Pets didn’t suddenly start needing toys and comfort objects.